-A professional ensemble founded by young freelance musicians in 2009, the Seattle Metropolitan Chamber Orchestra focuses on bringing unique musical experiences to diverse new listeners of all ages.
-SMCO's intimate performances feature a unique mix of music for chamber orchestra and small ensemble of all eras, with a significant focus on contemporary and rarely heard masterworks of the genre.
-The ensemble is dedicated to exploring the future of music, premiering new works of gifted young composers and creating programming that tells the story of the human experience.
+An adventurous professional ensemble founded by young freelance musicians in 2009, the Seattle Metropolitan Chamber Orchestra now celebrates its Tenth Anniversary Season.
+SMCO's distinctive programming reaches out to diverse new listeners of all ages with unique musical experiences, featuring a unique mix of music for chamber orchestra and small ensemble of all eras with a significant presence of works by women and composers of color.
+The ensemble is dedicated to exploring the future of music, performing pieces that transcend genre, premiering new works, and crafting performances that tell the story of the human experience.